korenmiklos/Diversification-Through-Trade-Replication/README.md

 The final dataset is obtained by combining different sources and some estimation.
 The details are described in the Appendix of Caselli, Koren, Lisicky and Tenreyro (2019).
+The input data is stored, in comma delimited format, in the `data` folder.

 ## Requirements
 The code runs Julia 0.6 on Mac OS X and Linux.
 (We have not tested it on Windows.)
 The necessary Julia packages are installed by `install.jl` or `make install`.